EdanToledo/Stoix/README.md

 ## Performance and Speed 🚀

-As the code in Stoix is in essense a port of Mava, for speed comparisons we point to there repo.
+As the code in Stoix is in essense a port of [Mava][mava], for speed comparisons we point to their repo.
+Additionally, please note that current networks and hyperparameters for algorithms have not been tuned.

 ## Installation 🎬